Othello station: Art

 Othello station also houses three art installations as part of the "STart" program, which allocates a percentage of project construction funds to art projects to be used in stations.
 Along both platforms, Brian Goldbloom's Stormwater Project consists of eight stormwater channels carved into granite pieces, using everyday objects in a design inspired by the Osaka Castle.
 At the northeast plaza on Myrtle Street is Roger Shimomura's Rainier Valley Haiku, a 13 ft sculpture that consists of a "totem pole" of stereotypical Asian American items, including a rice bowl, chopsticks, a Japanese wooden sandal, and a graduation cap.
 The piece is placed atop a pedestal with four haiku written in response to a viewing of the sculpture.
 Near the southeast plaza on Othello Street is Augusta Asberry's Come Dance with Me, a series of eight cut steel figures of African dancers in the style of traditional African art.

-The station's pictogram depicts a deer, which lived in the Othello area until the last of the population was relocated in the 1950s.
-It was created by Christian French as part of the Stellar Connections series and its points represent nearby destinations, including the Othello Playground, NewHolly neighborhood, and the Seattle Public Library's NewHolly branch.
+The station's former pictogram depicted a deer, which lived in the Othello area until the last of the population was relocated in the 1950s.
+It was created by Christian French as part of the Stellar Connections series and its points represented nearby destinations, including the Othello Playground, NewHolly neighborhood, and the Seattle Public Library's NewHolly branch.
+The pictogram series was retired in 2024 and replaced by station numbers.